mrb113/mrb113.github.io/_posts/2016-2-6-Pathfinder-Priority-Inversion.md

 ---
 ###What is a priority inversion?

 Not all threads are created equal.
 Some threads are more important than others, and hence are assigned a higher priority.
-A thread scheduler (called the “dispatcher” in Windows, for what it’s worth) will do its best to schedule higher priority threads first.
+A thread scheduler will do its best to schedule higher priority threads first.

 In general, a high priority task will interrupt a lower priority task, complete, and then the lower priority task is able to complete.

-A priority inversion occurs when there is a high priority task and a lower priority task, but the high priority task cannot run until the lower priority task is done.
-This is especially problematic if the high priority task needs to wait a long time for the lower priority task to complete.
+A *priority inversion* occurs when there is a high priority task and a lower priority task.
+The high priority task cannot run until the lower priority task is done.
+That is, their relative priorities are inadvertantly inverted.

 How can this be?
 The answer takes us back to Mars.